How Much Does It Cost to Build a WordPress Website?

 A plugin is a software program that’s compatible with your website’s theme and is simply plugged into your existing code.
 WordPress plugins function on websites like downloadable apps on the Google Play and App Store.
 Adding plugins allows you to add things such as live chat, videos, search engine optimization, and other functionality to your website as there are thousands of them available for free.

 You may immediately wonder – Do WordPress plugins cost money?
 WordPress currently offers about 59,000 free plugins.
 However, the downside to using free plugins is that they may not perform exactly how you intend, which means you will either lose functionality or have to invest in a paid plugin that has the features you need to make your website functional.
 Alternatively, you can have someone design custom plugins for you.
-The cost is typically up to $1,000 per plugin, so it can get expensive quickly if you’re creating a purely custom website.
+The cost is typically up to $1,000 per plugin, so it can get expensive quickly if you’re creating a purely custom WordPress website.